LAFS.4.W.4.10Archived Standard

 Type: Lesson Plan

-For this lesson, students will be able to improve their writing pre-planning skills by generating ideas through brainstorming and group discussion, particularly as it relates to using more descriptive details.
+For this lesson, students will be able to improve their writing skills by generating ideas through brainstorming and group discussion, particularly as it relates to using more descriptive details.

 Type: Lesson Plan